MonkmanMH/WorkInProgress/draft_blog_posts/2016-03-06-defining-data-science.md

 The term as applied to an individual---a "data scientist"---doesn't appear until 2008.

-(The above was drawn from Hannah Augur's recent post, "Beginner's Guide to the History of Data Science".
-For links to this and other documents I refer to, see the References section below.)
+(The above was drawn from Hannah Augur's recent post, ["Beginner's Guide to the History of Data Science"](http://dataconomy.com/beginners-guide-history-data-science/).)

 So perhaps it's a good time to look at what's changed.